A Conversation with a chair, two ladders and a passer-by

 Now we are collaborating on the next amphibious sculpture inspired by lizard locomotion.
 The chair is one of many objects that will come on its expeditions and will be stowed away into the wall of the extremely compact studio.
 We picked the old-fashioned piece, with its leather upholstering, turned legs and backrest stiles because it conjures up images of Admiral Nelson´s chair on the HMS Victory – only that now, in an odd hybridisation of pre-industrial and post-industrial manufacturing processes, it is 3D-scanned and robotically formed.

-Video by Greg Storra
+Video by Greg Storrar

 All of the 50+ panels of the 1:1 prototype wall that we are currently building are fabricated using robotic Single Point Incremental Forming (SPIF).
 But it is whilst prototyping this chair panel, with its awkward geometry and challenging depth, that we tear the most sheets, blunt the most end effectors – and consequently learn the most.
 We learn that the flexible timber framework backing the panels, which we developed because it was quick, cheap and variable, had the added advantage of yielding to forces, which compensates for the more unforgiving material constraints of the sheet steel we are forming.
 We learn that, as the robot gradually presses the panel into shape, the timber sub-structure tends to creak like an old sailing boat.
 We learn that our end effector should equally be softer than the material it is forming and finally settle on a brass stylus, which we have to sharpen like a pencil between forming.
+Because the chair is difficult (and perhaps slightly silly), because it tells the fabrication process what to do rather than just listening to what it has on offer, we learn how to analyse and optimise formable geometries: filtering the scan according to draft angles; smoothing and relaxing the mesh; modelling the surface between the scan and the edge of the formable surface according to allowable geometrical constraints (many quantifiable, many intuited) for robotic forming.
+We learn to generate toolpaths that minimise the common SPIF ‘pillow effect’ and continue to battle what we call the ‘pinching effect’, an extreme case of pillowing that appears specifically at the point where the long valleys around the chair’s legs close in on themselves and accumulate (or ‘pinch’) excess material.

 Our dialogue with the chair, or rather the dialogue between the chair and the sheet with us as mediators, becomes more interesting when more voices join in.
 A conversation between the studio’s two skins unfolds.
 The exterior 0.9mm steel skin is riveted onto a structural frame (the very same frame we use for forming, with a set of standardised clamping plates, to secure the blank panels in the first place) whereas the interior 0.9mm aluminium skin is hung, thermally separated, from the load-bearing exterior frame.